Welcome, Parents and Guardians of the Children of our Parish!

 Anyone interested in being a Small Group Leader should contact Deacon Roder at rick.roder@materdeisc.org or 712-226-4317.
 Small Family Group Leadership includes a training session and ongoing formation.
 More information will be available soon.

-For second (and some third) graders, the fall of the year is spent preparing for First Confession, which is scheduled for Sunday December 10.
-First Communion preparation starts in January and First Communion Mass will be April 28, 2024.
+For second (and some third) graders, the fall of the year is spent preparing for First Confession, which is scheduled for Wednesday, December 11, 2024.
+First Communion preparation starts in January and First Communion Mass will be Sunday, May 4, 2024.
+For students older than third grade, see the information for OOSBOTs (below).

 Sacramental preparation classes meet every other Sunday morning during the academic year from 9:00 to 10:15 a.m. with catechist Mrs. Ruth Smith.
 There is a parent-led home lesson component in this program.